dwjoyce/pythonbook/chapters/Slicing sequences.rst

     >>> letters = 'abcdef'

 We can refer to the whole sequence of letters, such as ``print(letters)``, and even randomly select an item as we did the previous chapter.
 But how would we get at just one of those letters?
-Firstly, just like we illustrated in chapter 7 on printing, think of this string as a sequence of boxes, each of which contains a single letter:
+Firstly, just like we illustrated in :ref:`chapter 7` on printing, think of this string as a sequence of boxes, each of which contains a single letter:

 .. image:: /images/alien_pizza/indexing-middle.pdf
     :width: 200 pt